Convergence of nonlocal geometric flows to anisotropic mean curvature motion

-Let us fix $0<\epsilon<\delta<\bar{\delta}$.
-We split $H_\eps$ into two different contributions:
+Let us fix $0<\ep<\delta<\bar{\delta}$.
+We split $H_\ep$ into two different contributions:

-where $C:=C_{e_d}(0,\delta)$.
-The first integral takes into account the interactions with points that are close to $0$, and it approximates the anisotropic mean curvature at $0$ when $\epsilon$ is small; the second terms encodes the energy stored far away from $0$.
-We observe that Let us define the quantity and we recall by \eqref{eq:H0} that We consider the chain of inequalities
+where $C:= C_{e_d}(0,\delta)$.
+The first integral takes into account the interactions with points that are close to $0$, and it approximates the anisotropic mean curvature at $0$ when $\ep$ is small; the second term encodes the energy stored far away from the origin.
+Observe that